 Some data show that the shift began five years ago, and the trend would increase rapidly.

 Unless otherwise, Silicon Valley was expected to lose around 80% of its share in VCs by the end of 2021.

 Venture capitalists have experienced increased IPOs and SPAC transactions in recent years.

 Most of these transactions concern venture-backed companies with billions of dollars than it was before.

-Besides, they have a lot of experience and can offer helpful advice and mentorship to new companies.
+- They offer helpful advice and mentorship to new companies.

 Is VC money drying up?

-In addition, VCs are much more selective about the businesses in which to invest than they used to be.
+Besides, VCs are much more selective about the businesses in which to invest than they used to be.